RyanClementsHax/notes/web/vue/vue.md

 ## Scoped css
 - [deep selectors in vue](https://vue-loader.vuejs.org/guide/scoped-css.html#child-component-root-elements)
 - hot reload cannot handle a change from unscoped to scoped so you will need to reload the page to see the changes
+- can have both scoped and unscoped `<style>` tags in the same component

 ## Misc
 - `import MyComponent from './MyComponent'` will first grab `MyComponent.js` over `MyComponent.vue`